Giger Bar

-A Giger Bar is a bar themed and modelled by the Swiss artist H. R. Giger.
-There are two Giger Bars: the first, the H.R.
-Giger Bar in Chur, Switzerland, which opened in 1992, and the second is The Museum HR Giger Bar, located in Château St. Germain, Gruyères, Switzerland, which opened on April 12, 2003.
+A Giger Bar is a bar themed and modelled by the late Swiss artist H. R. Giger.
+There are two Giger Bars in Switzerland: the first, the H.R.
+Giger Bar Kalchbühl in Chur (canton of Grisons), which opened in 1992, and the second is the Museum HR Giger Bar, located at the HR Giger Museum at Château St. Germain, Gruyères (canton of Fribourg), which opened on April 12, 2003.